ahenoch/covid-exit/README.md

 ## Preparations

-For using the standalone R-Script you have to install the package "tidyverse" to be able to plot your results with ggplot2.

 1. git clone https://github.com/ahenoch/covid-exit.git
-2. cd covid-exit/standalone/scripts
+2. cd covid-exit/scripts
-3. Rscript covid-exit_standalone.R
+3. Rscript covid-exit.R
-	- it is always run on the days between 2020-01-29 until today
-	- if you want a specific time range you need to use the timeline

-If you want to use the pipeline to have always the daily covid-19 data build into the plots you need to be on a linux maschine or otherwise able to run shell scripts.
+If you want to use the script with the daily covid-19 data you need to clone the repository [covid-19](https://github.com/datasets/covid-19) to.

 1. git clone https://github.com/datasets/covid-19.git
 2. git clone https://github.com/ahenoch/covid-exit.git
-3. cd covid-exit/pipeline/scripts
+3. cd covid-exit/scripts
-4. ./covid-exit.sh 2020-01-29 #if you want to see the results from 02.02.2020 until now in steps of one day -i is start date
-	-e is end date
-	-o is step size
-	-u is a switch, if given as argument only the start date is plotted
+4. change 'total <- read.csv("../data/countries-aggregated.csv", header = T, sep = ",")' to the path of [covid-19](https://github.com/datasets/covid-19)
+5. Rscript covid-exit.R

 The csv tables are to be fount in the data folder and the plots in the plots folder.

 ## License

-[covid-19](https://github.com/datasets/covid-19) published their datasets under the [Public Domain and Dedication License](https://opendatacommons.org/licenses/pddl/1-0/).
+[covid-19](https://github.com/datasets/covid-19) published their datasets under the [Public Domain and Dedication [License](https://opendatacommons.org/licenses/pddl/1-0/).

 The originating data from the Johns Hopkins University [CSSEGISandData](https://github.com/CSSEGISandData/COVID-19) are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).

 And finally the files and datasets in the repository are licensed under the [GNU General Public License](https://github.com/ahenoch/covid-exit/blob/master/LICENSE)